Work With Us.

 Responsibilities

-Practice the core values of the practice: above and beyond, experts in 1-5, proven outcomes.
+• Practice the core values of the practice

 Qualifications

-Licensed Speech-Language Pathologist in New York State.
-(CF’s welcome to apply)
+• Licensed Speech-Language Pathologist in New York State.

 Preferred but not Required

-Certificate of Clinical Competency (CCC) from the American Speech and Hearing Association (ASHA).
-Clinical Fellows (CF) welcome to apply.
+• Certificate of Clinical Competency (CCC) from the American Speech and Hearing Association (ASHA).

-Please fill out the form and Laura will be in touch with you soon.
+Please fill out the form and we will be in touch with you soon.